petalslink/petalslink.github.io/legal.md

 # Publisher

-This website is published by the [Linagora](http://www.linagora.com) company (holder of Petals Link trademark).
+This website is published by [Linagora](http://www.linagora.com), holder of the PetalsLink trademark.

-Publication Director : Alexandre ZAPOLSKY.
+Publication Director: Alexandre ZAPOLSKY.

 # Host